DHTMLX/gantt-docs/data/desktop/multiple_gantts.md

 		...
 	</div>
 </body>
 ~~~

 ##Integration with dhtmlxLayout

 A good way to place multiple Gantt charts on the page is using [dhtmlxLayout](http://docs.dhtmlx.com/doku.php?id=dhtmlxlayout:toc).
-It not only provides a beautiful frame, but also ensures correct interacting with other elements on the page and
-acting according to the page size changes.
+It not only provides a beautiful frame, but also ensures correct interacting with other elements on the page and acting according to the page size changes.

-**To attach a dhtmlxGantt instance to a layout cell**, use method **attachGantt()**.
+**To attach a dhtmlxGantt instance to a layout cell**, use the **attachGantt()**  method.

 **Note**, attaching dhtmlxGantt to a cell automatically initializes it.
 So, configure dhtmlxGantt instance before placing it into the layout.

 ~~~js
 function init() {